mrland99/helix-sandbox/README.md

 # max-bio
 A compilation of various useful algorithms in computational biology written by myself.

-Here are the descriptions of the algorithms
+Here are the descriptions of the algorithms:

 1. Sequence Alignment
    - `Global Alignment`- Aligns two sequences from beginning to end factoring in mistmatches and indels.
 Each letter in each sequence is aligned only once.